Receiver autonomous integrity monitoring: RAIM

-Receiver autonomous integrity monitoring (RAIM) provides integrity monitoring of GPS for aviation applications.
+Receiver autonomous integrity monitoring (RAIM) provides integrity monitoring of GPS for aviation and maritime applications.
 In order for a GPS receiver to perform RAIM or fault detection (FD) function, a minimum of five visible satellites with satisfactory geometry must be visible to it.
 RAIM has various kinds of implementations; one of them performs consistency checks between all position solutions obtained with various subsets of the visible satellites.
 The receiver provides an alert to the pilot if the consistency checks fail.

 RAIM availability is an important issue when using such kind of algorithm in safety-critical applications (such as the aeronautical ones); in fact, because of geometry and satellite service maintenance, RAIM is not always available at all, meaning that the receiver's antenna could have sometimes fewer than five satellites in view.

 Availability is also a performance indicator of the RAIM algorithm.
 Availability is a function of the geometry of the constellation which is in view and of other environmental conditions.
 If availability is seen in this way it is clear that it is not an on–off feature meaning that the algorithm could be available but not with the required performance of detecting a failure when it happens.
 So availability is a performance factor of the algorithm and characterizes each one of the different kinds of RAIM algorithms and methodologies.